flatironinstitute/stan-playground-old/doc/host_compute_resource.md

 # Hosting a compute resource

-Every workspace comes equipped with a dedicated compute resource for executing Python scripts and Stan analyses.
-The default setting uses a cloud resource with specific limitations on CPU, memory, and concurrent jobs, shared among all users.
-Alternatively, users can link their own compute resources, local or remote Linux machines, to their workspace.
+Each Stan Playground workspace comes equipped with a dedicated compute resource for executing Python scripts and Stan analyses.
+The default setting uses a cloud resource provided by the author with specific limitations on CPU, memory, and concurrent jobs, shared among all users.
+This public resource should not be used for intensive processing.
+Users can link their own compute resources to their workspaces.

 Prerequisites